external-mirrors/mitra/docs/filter.md

 A filter rule consists of an action and a target.
 Supported actions:

-- `reject`: reject all incoming messages.
+- `reject`: reject incoming messages only.
-- `accept`: accept all incoming messages.
+- `accept`: accept incoming messages.
+- `reject-data`: reject all profiles and posts.
+- `accept-data`: accept profiles and posts.
 - `reject-media-attachments`: remove media attachments from posts.
 - `accept-media-attachments`: allow media attachments.
 - `reject-profile-images`: remove profile images.